security-force-monitor/research-handbook/source/how-dates-work.rst

 .. admonition:: Example

-    A citation states that John Smith was appointed commander of the 1 Brigade on 2014-08-01.
+    A citation states "John Smith was appointed commander of the 1 Brigade on 2014-08-01."
 To structure this sentence into data we'd pull out multiple claims:

     **unit**